alteryx/featuretools/docs/source/guides/performance.rst

     Featuretools is very precise in how it deals with time.
 For more information, see :doc:`/automated_feature_engineering/handling_time`.

-If you have many unique cutoff times, it is often worthwhile to figure out how to have fewer.
-This can be done manually by figuring out which unique times are necessary for your prediction problem or automatically using :ref:`approximate <approximate>`.
+If there are many unique cutoff times, it is often worthwhile to figure out how to have fewer.
+This can be done manually by figuring out which unique times are necessary for the prediction problem or automatically using :ref:`approximate <approximate>`.

 Adjust chunk size
 -----------------
-When Featuretools calculates a feature matrix, it groups the rows by their cutoff time to compute at once.
+Featuretools calculates rows with the same cutoff simultaneously.
 The `chunk_size` parameter limits the maximum number of rows that will be grouped and then calculated together.

-By default, there is no limit to the number of rows that will be calculated at once for a particular cutoff time unless you are using parallel processing in which case the chunk size is set to be 1 / n_jobs, to ensure the computation can be spread across available workers.
-Normally this behavior is okay, but if the resulting feature matrix has only a few cutoff times it can lead to higher memory usage or limited parallelism (if `n_jobs > 1`).
+By default, there is no limit to the number of rows that will be calculated at once for a particular cutoff time unless you are using parallel processing in which case the chunk size is set to be ``1 / n_jobs`` to ensure the computation can be spread across available workers.
+Normally this behavior is works well, but if the resulting feature matrix has only a few cutoff times it can lead to high memory usage or limited parallelism (if `n_jobs > 1`).

 By setting a cutoff time, we can limit the maximum number of rows in each group to specific number or a percentage of the overall data